chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 Save and close the `mime.types` file when you are finished editing it.

-Next, copy the filepath to the `nginx.conf` file you created earlier.
+Next, copy the absolute filepath to the `nginx.conf` file you created earlier.
 Replacing the example path with this copied path, execute the following command to initialize the nginx server:

 ```shell
 nginx -c /Users/username/nginxdemo/nginx.conf